cjdbarlow/Part-One/principles_of_ultrasound.md

 Knowledge of the above allows velocity to be determined (θ is assumed).
 Combined with knowledge of the cross-sectional area of a vessel (obtained by measuring the diameter using ultrasound), flow can be determined.

 ##References
 1. Cross ME, Plunkett EVE.
-Physics, Pharmacology, and Physiology for Anaesthetists.
+Physics, Pharmacology, and Physiology for Anaesthetists: Key Concepts for the FRCA.
+2nd Ed.
+Cambridge University Press.
+2014.
-2. CICM exam feedback 2007.
+2. CICM July/September 2007.